Crédit Agricole: Building nationwide coverage 1900–1945

 More and more local and regional banks were established from the turn of the century.
-By the eve of the First World War, every region had at least one.
-But the government continued to provide three-quarters of the funding, and short-term lending still accounted for the lion's share of business despite the authorisation to issue long-term loans granted by the Acts of 29 December 1906 and 19 March 1910.
+Every region had at least one by the eve of the First World War.
+However, the government continued to provide three-quarters of the funding, and short-term lending still accounted for the lion's share of business despite the authorisation to issue long-term loans granted by the Acts of 29 December 1906 and 19 March 1910.
 With some regions becoming isolated owing to the War, the need for a central bank to regulate business became more apparent, especially as Crédit Agricole was asked to provide financing to rebuild farming operations damaged during the conflict.

 New legislation of 5 August 1920 established a public central clearing organisation for the regional banks: the Office National de Crédit Agricole (ONCA), with Louis Tardy as its chief executive officer, merging two services that were previously embedded in the Ministry of Agriculture.
 In 1926, the institution was renamed Caisse Nationale de Crédit Agricole (CNCA).

-In the 1920s, the bank continued to build its nationwide coverage and expand its business activities, notably by introducing loans to small-scale rural craftsmen in 1920, financing rural electrification and financing local authorities in rural areas from 1923.
+In the 1920s, the bank continued to build its nationwide coverage and expand its business activities, notably by introducing loans to small-scale rural craftsmen in 1920, financing rural electrification, and financing local authorities in rural areas from 1923.

 Local and regional banks did not emerge from the 1930 crisis unscathed.
 The Caisse Nationale took on a greater role and aided the most heavily exposed banks.
 A joint deposit guarantee fund was set up in 1935.
 The following year, Crédit Agricole provided additional support by financing wheat stocks through discounting when the National Cereals Board (ONIC) was established.
 The payment mechanisms used helped to make cheques and bank accounts more popular in the countryside.

 Between 1939 and 1945, the Vichy regime imposed stricter state supervision on Crédit Agricole.
 Major financial developments also took place at this time, including the creation of the five-year note.

 Post-War period and creation of Fédération Nationale du Crédit Agricole 1945–1966

 To finance the post-war reconstruction and encourage the mechanisation of farming, CNCA stepped up deposit-taking to supplement the funds provided by the government.
 The regional banks opened many offices, with the total increasing from 1,000 in 1947 to 2,259 by 1967.

-Fédération Nationale du Crédit Agricole (FNCA) was created in 1948.
-It was tasked with representing the Crédit Agricole regional banks with respect to the public authorities and CNCA.
-It also played a role in training staff and gradually expanding Crédit Agricole's expertise.

 In 1959, Crédit Agricole was authorised by decree to finance property loans for primary residences in rural areas, irrespective of the status of the owner (even non-farmers).
-The distribution of long-term bonds created in 1950 enabled Crédit Agricole to be self-financing from 1963.
-Financial flows between the government and the organisation reversed, with Crédit Agricole now sending deposits to the Treasury.